georgebrindeiro/map_manager_api/map_manager_api.rst

 The last 16 bytes shall implement an identifier that is unique on this host, for instance an ever-increasing number.
 The identifier space generated by 16 bytes is large enough such the host will never produce the same number twice during its life time.
 The back-end shall provide a bijective mapping between the identifiers used by the API and the ones used between back-ends.

-  SM: TODO: move discussion about implementation of ``TimeStamp`` here.